Shaurya-47/uk-rainfall-api/README.md

 ## TODOs (REMOVE THIS ONCE DONE):

-* Understand query code better and comment better (requests, get, json)
 * Review whole thing
 * Check Readme
 * Add screenshot to Readme
-* More data quality checks if time left
-* I have 2 less stations as 'not_specified' duplicates got dropped and another spurious one
 * Check if it works on another computer

 ENABLE THE COOKIE LINE IF API CALLS FAIL